 5.3.
 Clients have the right to change their e-mail address.
 To change any other data and personal details submitted upon registration, the Client shall send a respective digitally signed application to the Portal Administrator.

 5.4.
 Sellers have the right to monitor the progress of Auctions of their Objects.
 While an Object has the status of an Active Auction, or if the Auction is declared unsuccessful, the details of the Buyers taking part in the Auction shall not be disclosed to the Seller.
 This restriction does not apply to DIRECTLY FROM OWNER auctions.

 5.5.1. submit true and legally valid information upon registration and entering into the Auctioneer’s Auction Contract, including truthful information concerning the Object;

-5.5.2. ensure that details submitted in connection to use of the Portal:
+5.5.2. ensure that details submitted in connection with the use of the Portal:

-5.5.3. not sell an Object or a part thereof that is to be sold via the Portal without an Auction;
+5.5.3. not sell an Object or a part thereof, sold via the Portal in an auction, outside the Auction;

 5.5.4. not contact Buyers participating in the Auction with a view to transfer the Object of Sale without an Auction;